MileHacker Logo

 Boat Taxis/Tours

-Limited for internal city transport.
+Limited for internal city transit.
 Various companies offer boat tours on the Saigon River, a different perspective of the city's skyline.

-Some Mekong Delta tours also use river boats.
+Some The Delta of the mekong river tours also use river boats.

 Accessibility Services